strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 :::

 ::: caution
-The former syntax `config.theme` to extend the theme will soon be deprecated by Strapi, and will stop being supported when the next major release is available.
-We encourage you to update any custom theme using the new syntax that supports custom development for both Light and Dark modes.
+The former syntax for `config.theme` without `light` or `dark` keys is deprecated and will be removed in the next major release.
+We encourage you to update your custom theme to use the new syntax that supports light and dark modes.
 :::

 ### WYSIWYG editor